“What I really only want to say that we may love a place and still be a danger to it.”

 The trouble was the familiar one: too much power, too little knowledge.
 The fault was mine.”2

-What thus remains is for us to deepen our love and our wisdom for our place — and then to faithfully act.
+Thus, what remains is for us to deepen our love and our wisdom for our place — and then to faithfully act.
 We need to seek out sages and rooted members who know our places intimately and have lived proven lives of faithfulness and blessing to it.
-By sitting at their feet, and watching how they behave, we can learn the practices of blessing and start the lifelong journey of becoming a master in the particularities of our place.
+By sitting at their feet, and watching how they behave, we learn the practices of blessing and start the lifelong journey of becoming a master in the particularities of our place.
 We will never become a flawless, omniscient master — our limitations will make sure of that.
 But as time wears on, we will increasingly learn the dynamics of our place, will play along in synchronicity to its rhythm and slowly, but surely, our instincts will become in tune with what is good and right.
+We will be a blessing to the place where we are, the place that we love.

 This essay is free, but any tips given (or paid subscriptions) support my work, help me to write more pieces, and are greatly received by this young writer.
 If just 10% of my readers tipped $/£1 this essay would pay for itself in the amount of time that has gone into it.